 OFFICIAL FORMAT FOR STUDENT WORK

-The Urban Teachers master’s degree program at the Johns Hopkins School of Education uses the Publication Manual of the American Psychological Association (APA) as the official format for participant papers, citations, and bibliographies, and will not accept other publication guidelines, such as that of the Modern Language Association (MLA).
+The Urban Teachers option within the Master of Science in Education program at the Johns Hopkins School of Education uses the Publication Manual of the American Psychological Association (APA) as the official format for participant papers, citations, and bibliographies, and will not accept other publication guidelines, such as that of the Modern Language Association (MLA).
 The Johns Hopkins University Sheridan Libraries provides resources on APA Style and Resources.

 Course Grading Scale